SaganAppsDesign/APOD_NASA/README.md

 Astronomical Picture Of the Day NASA:

-This Android app allows you to calculate your age and upload the photo associated with that year, from your Android device.
-It also has links to the ephemeris of the chosen year.
+This Android app allows you to discover the cosmos!
+Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.

 - Kotlin.
 - MVVM.